Home

 There are also different approaches to coaching and this is where the definitions of coaching become blurred.

-Non-directive coaching is coaching in the true sense of the word where the coach simply asks you questions to allow you to find their own solutions.
+Non-directive coaching is coaching in the true sense of the word where the coach simply asks you questions to allow you to find your own solutions.
 A non-directive coach will certainly not offer you advice and rarely even give you suggestions, although through skillful questioning they will help you to see your situation from a different perspective, gain clarity, uncover options, challenge inconsistencies and hold you accountable to your actions.

 The great benefit of non-directive coaching is that you, as the client take full ownership of your own solutions rather than ‘doing what you have been told to do.’
 Through this approach you will feel a sense of empowerment to make changes in your life and your confidence bolstered.